xFrednet/Zaap/README.md

 - [Textures.com](http://www.textures.com/) for some textures.

 Credits:
-- Portions of this software are copyright © 2016 The FreeType Project (www.freetype.org).
+- Portions of this software are copyright Â© 2016 The FreeType Project (www.freetype.org).
 All rights reserved.